illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 ## Part 1: Player Character, Health System, Collectibles, and Pursuer Enemy (Due Feb.
 14)
 ### Step 1: Setup the Map and Player Character
 To start, import the [Unreal Learning Kit](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit) into your Unreal Engine.
 You will find that the basic player controller along with a large number of assets you may want to use are already included and preset in the kit.

-Construct a new platform level.
-Leave the map relatively blank for now, as you will gradually add components later on.
+Next, create a new map and construct your level layout.
+The map should involve some platform(s) suspended in the air, where players may fall off (you will need to implement a game over screen later if they do).
+You may either build the level from scratch or use the provided showcase map as a template and modify it to fit the complexity of your final game.

 The character controller you will be using is under `BP_LearningKit_PlayerCharacter`.